Stay connected. Get involved.

 - Albert Kobayashi Lecture Series, early fall quarter

-- This lecture series was establish to honor the work of Professor Albert Kobayashi, a world renowned expert in the fields of fracture mechanics, experimental stress analysis, and finite element analysis.
+- This lecture series was established to honor the work of Professor Albert Kobayashi, a world renowned expert in the fields of fracture mechanics, experimental stress analysis, and finite element analysis.
 His research has impacted the aerospace industry, the construction industry and healthcare.
 He is well-known internationally for his innovative "hybrid experimental and numerical method" for solving engineering problems.
 He has consulted with the National Science Foundation, Office of Naval Research, Air Force Propellant Laboratory and Boeing on issues of structural mechanics.

 - Engineering Innovation in Health Fall Showcase